tjgillweb/JavaScript30/05 - Flex Panel Gallery/README.md

 ```
 ***Note:*** We didn't use (e.propertyName == 'flex-grow') because some browsers use 'flex-grow' and some only 'flex'.
 So, to cover both the cases we used the  `includes` property.

-***To summarize *** What we did is that first we listen for a click on each panel.
+***To summarize:*** What we did is that first we listen for a click on each panel.
 When someone clicks, it opens it.
 That's going to then, in turn, trigger a CSS open and when that finishes, `transitionend` will fire, and that will toggle open-active.